 If you have been recently diagnosed with Diabetes, this may trigger a special enrollment period where you can change your health or Medicare plan to one that offers better coverage for diabetes.
 Check with your insurance agent to review your current coverage.

-Connecting with other people who are also managing diabetes can be helpful in finding free diabetic supplies.
+Connecting with other people who are also managing diabetes can help find free diabetic supplies.
 Look for online support groups and forums wherein members share information on where they find supplies at reduced or no cost.

 Living with diabetes can be challenging, but it shouldn’t be unaffordable.
 With many resources, both governmental and non-profit, as well as private options, you can find ways to access free diabetic supplies.
 Explore the options mentioned in this blog post and take control of your diabetes management without the financial strain.